crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 ## Write the DAG

-In Airflow, you define tasks as nodes on a DAG - short for Direct Acyclic Graph.
+In Airflow, define tasks as nodes in a DAG—a Directed Acyclic Graph.
 That means you set the tasks to run one after the other without cycles to avoid deadlocks.
 A task (or node) does not stand by itself: it depends on other tasks, and other tasks depend on it.
 These dependencies are the edges of the Graph and make up the DAG structure by connecting the tasks.
 You bring the DAG to life by writing the tasks in Python with the help of Airflow operators and Python modules.
 Now you’ve learned enough to start building your DAG step-by-step!

-Create a `.py` file for your DAG in your `astro-project/dags` folder; I will call it `financial_dag.py`.
+Create `astro-project/dags/financial_dag.py`.
 The DAG file has the following structure:

 * Import operators and python modules
 * Declare functions